 Some people call temporomandibular joint disorders (called TMD or TMJ) the “great pretender” because it is so commonly misdiagnosed as other conditions.
-Because it’s so hard to get an accurate diagnosis, many of our patients have spent years suffering without a diagnosis.
+Because it’s so hard to get an accurate diagnosis, many of our patients have spent years suffering without a diagnosis for TMD-related disorders.
 Or perhaps they have a misdiagnosis, which can be worse, because they have spent money and experienced side effects from treatments for other conditions.

-In addition, many people are diagnosed with closely linked conditions and never realize that they also have TMD, which could be exacerbating their condition.
+In addition, many people are diagnosed with closely linked conditions and never realize the conditions could be TMD-related disorders, which could be exacerbating their condition.
 Since TMD is one of what are known as chronic overlapping pain conditions (COPC), many people with TMD either have or develop multiple pain conditions that might improve with the help of an interdisciplinary team that includes a dentist.

 If you think your TMD might be misdiagnosed or if you’ve been diagnosed with a related condition, neuromuscular dentist Dr. Nancy Nehawandian can help.
 We will perform a careful, scientific evaluation to get you an accurate diagnosis so that you can start treatment that will really help.
 Please call (408) 354-5600 today for an appointment at Top Down Dental in Los Gatos, serving the entire San Jose area.